canonical/microk8s/README.md

 snap install microk8s --classic --channel=1.14/stable
 ```

-As releases happen the same day as upstream and updates are delivered transparently, your cluster is always kept up-to-date following the latest Kubernetes.
+As MicroK8s releases happen the same day as upstream Kubernetes and snap updates are delivered transparently, your cluster is always kept up-to-date with the latest Kubernetes.

 All dependencies are in a 200MB snap package making MicroK8s a great fit for the edge.

 ## Documentation

-For more information on using MicroK8s see the [official docs](https://microk8s.io/docs/).
+For more information see the [official docs](https://microk8s.io/docs/).

 ## Quickstart Guide